Guadalupe Miranda: Beaubien-Miranda Land Grant

 On January 11, 1841, Governor Manuel Armijo awarded him and Charles H. Beaubien a 1700000 acre land grant in eastern New Mexico on the yet to be surveyed Texas border with a provision that the land be settled within two years.

 Settlement was delayed by Indian attacks and other Texas invasions and agitation from Taos, New Mexico priest Antonio José Martínez who objected to non-Mexicans receiving land grants (Beaubien was from Canada although he had sworn allegiance to Mexico).
 Martínez was further enraged when Miranda and Beaubien gave a quarter interest in the grant to American Charles Bent.

 During the ill-fated Texas invasion of 1841, he was to intervene to prevent rioters from attacking American interests in Taos.
 He was awarded a Cross of Honor for his actions in the conflict (in which the Texans had surrendered without firing a shot).

 He left Taos in 1845 after never having lived on his land grants.

-Ciudad Juárez Alcade
+Ciudad Juárez Alcalde

 The Treaty of Guadalupe Hidalgo of 1848 which ended the U.S.-Mexican War was to recognize the legitimacy of his grant.

-Miranda became alcade (mayor) of Juárez.
+Miranda became alcalde (mayor) of Juárez.

 In 1853 he was appointed Commissioner of Emigration to help Mexican citizens relocate from New Mexico including the movement to Mesilla, New Mexico, which was then in Mexico, replacing Father Ramón Ortiz.

 He was to help many Mexican residents secure grants.

 Much of the land where the Mexicans had moved was to be turned over to the United States in 1853 in the Gadsden Purchase.
 He was to lose his own ranch after losing the paperwork.

 In 1858 he sold his share of the Beaubien-Miranda grant for $2,745 to Lucien Maxwell.

 In 1874 he moved back to Chihuahua.
 He was to testify in various land grant cases.